brxmedia/easy-sass-autocompile/README.md

  - Dart Sass
  - Note Sass <sub><sup>*(Version 3.0.0 or higher)*</sup></sub>

- For more information about Sass installation, check out the Installation section
+ For more information about Sass installation, check out the [Sass Installation](#sass-installation) section

 ## Installation